hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/jnana-yoga/063_unity_in_diversity.md

 form with the eyes.
 It is in the mind, in the pure mind, that He is seen, and this immortality is gained."

-Those who were at the summer lectures on Râja-Yoga will be interested to know that what was taught then was a different kind of Yoga.
+Those who were at the summer lectures on Rāja-Yoga will be interested to know that what was taught then was a different kind of Yoga.
 The Yoga which we are now considering consists chiefly in controlling the senses.
 When the senses are held as slaves by the human soul, when they can no